MrPiggyPegasus/ChipDrop/README.md

 After compiling ChipDrop, run the .jar with no arguments to show the integrated GUI.
 The "nogui" command will run the CLI version of the program.
 ```
-java -jar ChipDrop.jar nogui
+java -jar ChipDrop.jar-1.0 nogui
 ```

-## API Support
-- ChipDrop does not currently support integration using an API, but this feature is being developed

 ## Compiling ChipDrop
 ChipDrop is written in Java 19.0.2 with the OpenJDK and Maven; Compatability with other versions is not guaranteed.
-On any Maven supported system, ChipDrop can be compiled using
+On any Maven supported system, ChipDrop can be compiled using the command:
 ```
 mvn package
 ```
-in the /ChipDrop/src/ directory.
-Javac can also be used but is not recommended
+in the root directory.
+The compiled jar will appear in /ChipDrop/target/

+### API Support
+- ChipDrop does not currently support integration using an API, but this feature is being developed